 EFRAG would like to express its appreciation for your consideration of the topics identified in our letter of 3 September 2018 ('our letter') as well as those from other constituents.
 EFRAG would also like to commend the IASB for the thorough process to capture and analyse all the concerns and criticisms received.
 This course of action corroborated the willingness you expressed to act speedily as and when required.
-EFRAG also notes and acknowledges that during this process, you considered thoroughly all the issues highlighted in our letter and we appreciate the duty of care exercised in this regard.

 Appendix 1 contains our responses to the questions in the ED.
-EFRAG is broadly supportive of many of the changes proposed.
-However, EFRAG-:
+EFRAG is supportive of many of the changes proposed.
+However, EFRAG: